merci-libre/scfetch/README.md

 or you can manually make the file with:
 ```
 gcc main.c -o scfetch
-sudo cp scfetch /usr/bin
+sudo cp scfetch /usr/local/bin
 ```
-however, it is recommended that you install the program using the install script as the install script manually makes the required directories for the software to work.
+however, it is recommended that you install the program using the install script as the install script automatically makes the required directories for the software to work.

 ## About the program: